-The spatial and temporal variation in the diets of black-throated blue warblers that I found – particularly in their primary prey, Lepidoptera – reflect the availability of insects sampled across elevation zones and over the breeding season.
+The spatial and temporal variation in the diets of black-throated blue warblers that I found – particularly in their primary prey, Lepidoptera – somewhat reflect the availability of insects sampled across elevation zones and over the breeding season.
 For example, the frequency of occurrence of Geometrids in diets was lower both during the mid survey period and at the mid elevation zone, which mirrored the same pattern in Geometrid availability documented on caterpillar surveys across elevation zones.
 The frequency of occurrence of Noctuidae in diets was lower relative to Geometridae and Notodontidae, which reflected the comparatively low sampling of Noctuids on caterpillar surveys.
 Black-throated blue warblers are known to feed primarily on Lepidoptera larvae (Robinson and Holmes 1982, Holmes et al. 1986).
 It follows that the frequency of occurrence of different families of Lepidoptera in their diets would match trends in Lepidoptera families sampled on caterpillar surveys.
 The similar trends in the diet and caterpillar availability also suggest that adults exhibit flexibility in their caterpillar consumption based on what is available at a given elevation zone or at a given time.

 Comparing arthropods sampled in Malaise traps, most arthropods had mean daily sampling rates that were comparatively lower than their frequency of occurrence in the diets, with the exception of Diptera.
 The four taxa in the Malaise samples with the highest frequency of occurrence in the diets were: Araneae, Tipuloidea, Lepidoptera, and Diptera.
 Araneae (spiders) had an especially low mean daily sampling rate in comparison to its frequency of occurrence in the diet.
 However, Malaise traps are designed to capture flying insects which explains why they were largely underrepresented.
 Lepidoptera also had a low mean daily sampling rate in comparison to the frequency of occurrence in the diet, which is likely due to the fact that a large portion of the Lepidoptera consumed by black-throated blue warblers are larval, which would also not be present in Malaise traps.
-Interestingly, Tipuloidea (crane flies) had a very high frequency of occurrence in the diets but a relatively low mean daily sampling rate, suggesting that adults are selecting for crane flies even at lower abundance.(Autio et al. 2013)(Montgomery et al. 2021) In general, the trends in frequency of occurrence in diets did not clearly correspond with trends in mean daily sampling rate in the Malaise traps across elevation zones and survey periods.
+Interestingly, Tipuloidea (crane flies) had a very high frequency of occurrence in the diets but a relatively low mean daily sampling rate, suggesting that adults are selecting for crane flies even at lower abundance.
+It is also possible that Malaise traps are simply inadequate for sampling crane flies, however this is unlikely given that Malaise traps are commonly used in studies of crane flies (Autio et al. 2013), and because Malaise traps have been shown to be one of the most effective ways to survey Diptera, the order which includes crane flies (Montgomery et al. 2021).
+In general, the trends in frequency of occurrence in diets did not clearly correspond with trends in mean daily sampling rate in the Malaise traps across elevation zones and survey periods.

 We did find significant differences in diet composition between the three age classes.
-However, the sample size of HY birds was small (n = 5) compared to SY (n = 49) and ASY (n = 31) and all HY samples were collected in the late survey period, which was likely driving the difference in diet composition between age classes.
+Althoughthe sample size of HY birds was small (n = 5) compared to SY (n = 49) and ASY (n = 31) and all HY samples were collected in the late survey period, the results of the PERMANOVA were consistent even when removing HY birds from the analysis.
 We lack avian studies on how diet varies by age in adult birds.
 However, we would only expect SY and ASY black-throated blue warblers to have different diets if they were foraging in territories that differed in insect diversity and composition and if younger birds were less specialized on particular prey because of lower foraging success and experience.